netmikey/testprocesses/README.md

 ### Test process lifecycle

-Using the `@TestProcess` annotation wil have TestProcesses start the targetted `TestProcessDefinition` and make sure it is running before starting the annotated test method.
+Using the `@TestProcess` annotation will have TestProcesses start the targetted `TestProcessDefinition` and make sure it is running before starting the annotated test method.
 By default, the test process will be left running so that it can be reused by multiple test methods.
 This avoids stopping and re-starting test processes between test methods, which significantly speeds up testing.

 If you need more control over when a test process is stopped and/or restarted, you can specify that in the annotation: